MohamedYasser9/pelcro-ai/README.md

 ## Features

+- Real-time AI-Powered Chat:
-- Real-time chat interface with AI-powered responses using Gemini AI
+  - Interact with the Gemini AI model for instant responses.
+  - Error handling for AI response generation.
+- Multiple Chat Sessions:
-- Multiple chat sessions management
+  - Manage multiple chat sessions simultaneously.
+  - Create, delete, and save chat histories dynamically.
+- Sidebar Navigation:
-- Sidebar for easy navigation between chats
+  - Easy navigation between chats via a sidebar.
+  - Group chats by date for better organization.
+  - Toggle the sidebar on mobile for optimized use.
+- Responsive Design:
+  - Mobile-friendly, fully responsive UI built with Tailwind CSS.
-- Responsive design for various screen sizes
+  - Optimized for various screen sizes.
+- Welcome Screen with Predefined Starters:
-- Welcome screen with predefined conversation starters
+  - Display conversation starters and a welcome screen on the first load.
-- Dynamic chat history saving and loading
-- New chat creation and deletion functionality
+  - Automatic chat creation when first opening the application.
-- Custom styling with Tailwind CSS
+- Custom Message Formatting:
-- Routing with React Router for single-page application experience
+  - Styled message inputs with options for text formatting.
-- Message formatting and styling
-- Error handling for AI response generation
-- Mobile-friendly sidebar toggle
-- Chat grouping by date
-- Automatic chat creation on first load
-- Response review option with like/dislike functionality
+  - Interactive message review system with like/dislike buttons.
+- Routing and Navigation:
+  - Single-page application with React Router for smooth transitions between sections.

 ## Technologies Used